hehonghui/AndroidEventBus/README.md

 This is an EventBus library for Android.
 It simplifies the communication between Activities, Fragments, Threads, Services, etc. and lowers the coupling among them to a great extent, thus making simplifier codes, lower coupling possible and improving code quality.

    ****中文版 [README.md](README-ch.md).****

+## new feature

+1. support sticky event;
+2. no need to unregister the subscriber manually,because we hold the subscriber with weakreference.

 ## Basic Architecture
  ![arch](http://img.blog.csdn.net/20150426223040789)